EFTEC/UsagiMQ/README.md

 # UsagiMQ
-A simplest Message Queue by using Redis and PHP.
+A simplest Message Queue by using Redis and PHP in a single box (one class, no aditional dependency)

 ## Why i should use a Message Queue (MQ)?